AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 Then I uncomment the line(s) with the revised file(s).

-After a while I type
+After a while I type:

 `$ git status`